 Data governance refers to the process of overseeing the availability, usefulness, integrity, and security of the data in enterprise systems.
 It also encompasses internal data standards and policies that also determine how the data will be used.

-Since there are new data privacy regulations and laws enforced all over the world, it has become even more critical for organizations to adhere to data standards in order to optimize decision making.
+Since new data privacy regulations and laws are enforced worldwide, it has become even more critical for organizations to adhere to data standards to optimize decision making.

-The data standards implemented in data governance are also crucial for avoiding the improper or erroneous use of data, which is why data architects, data analysts, business users, and other employees should be familiarized with the data standards used in this process.
+The data standards implemented in data governance are also crucial for avoiding the improper or erroneous use of data.
+Data architects, data analysts, business users, and other employees should be familiarized with the data standards used in this process.